johansenja/onefiveone/README.md

 # OneFiveOne

 OneFiveOne is an example of a simple command line app written in [Gloss](https://github.com/johansenja/gloss), which parses given Roman numerals, and returns them in their decimal form.
-Read the accompanying article [here]!
+Read the accompanying article [here](https://johansenja.medium.com/ruby-crystal-pt-ii-a-simple-app-using-gloss-368ff849db67)!

 ## Trying it out